Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

-Besides, our vanilla cSGLD surrogate achieves better transferability than any of the test-time techniques applied to 1 DNN in 90\% of the cases on CIFAR-10 and 93.3\% on ImageNet, using the I-FG(S)M attack.
-Similarly, for MI-FG(S)M, we observe 76.7\% for the former and 90\% for the latter.
-This demonstrates that despite previous efforts in providing effective test-time techniques for transferability (see the related work section), \emph{improving the training of the surrogate -- in our case, through efficient approximate sampling from the posterior distribution -- yields significantly higher improvements}.
-Hence, while training approaches have been overlooked, canonical elements that have been related to transferability, ie. skip connections~\cite{Wu2020SkipResNets}, input~\cite{Xie2019} and model diversity~\cite{Li2018LearningNetworks}, should be put into perspective compared to the importance that the posterior distribution appears to have.
+Besides, our vanilla cSGLD surrogate achieves better transferability than any of the test-time techniques applied to 1 DNN in 90\% of the cases on CIFAR-10 and 93.3\% on ImageNet, using the I-FGSM attack.
+Similarly, for MI-FGSM, we observe 76.7\% for the former and 90\% for the latter.
+This demonstrates that despite previous efforts in providing effective test-time techniques for transferability (see \cref{sec:related}), \emph{improving the training of the surrogate -- in our case, through efficient sampling from the posterior distribution -- yields significantly higher improvements}.
+Hence, while training approaches have been overlooked, canonical elements that have been related to transferability, ie. skip connections~\citep{Wu2020SkipResNets}, input~\citep{Xie2019} and model diversity~\citep{Li2018LearningNetworks}, should be put into perspective compared to the importance that the posterior distribution appears to have.